PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Introduction

-To generate a PoC exploit for the prototype pollution vulnerability in \cref{fig:cve_no_poc_example}, the main challenge is to construct a payload that, when passed to the vulnerable function, triggers a security relevant action.
-The goal of prototype pollution is to modify the prototype of objects.
-Exploits usually target the built-in Object prototype, since all objects inherit from it by default.
-To this end, \name{} tests whether a property named \enquote{exploited} was added to the global \code{Object.prototype} object.
-In its first attempt, \name{} generates an exploit that passes the object \mintinline{javascript}{{"__proto__": {"exploited": true}}} to the vulnerable function.
-However, this payload is invalid as it does not create the property \code{\_\_proto\_\_} on the passed object\footnote{\url{https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer\#prototype_setter}}.
-Exploitation of the vulnerability requires constructing an object that contains a property named \code{\_\_proto\_\_}.
-Once \name{} executes the initial candidate exploit, it realizes that the exploit does not work, and by reasoning about the vulnerability, the code, and runtime information, the LLM comes up with a workaround.
-After multiple refinements, \name{} generates a new exploit that uses \mintinline{javascript}{JSON.parse('{"__proto__": {"exploited": true}}')} to construct the payload that pollutes the \code{Object.prototype} object, as shown in \cref{fig:poc_exploit_ex1}.
+To generate a PoC exploit for the ReDoS vulnerability in \cref{fig:cve_no_poc_example}, the main challenge is to construct a payload that, when passed to the vulnerable function, triggers a security-relevant action.
+The goal of ReDoS is to exploit the regular expression engine's backtracking behavior, leading to excessive resource consumption.
+After analyzing the codebase for potential vulnerable functions, \name{} identifies the package's default exported function as the likely vulnerable entry point, and extracts usage examples from the codebase.
+In its first attempt, \name{} generates an exploit that passes a crafted input string designed to trigger the ReDoS vulnerability.
+However, this payload is invalid as it does not cause the expected backtracking behavior.
+Once \name{} executes the initial candidate exploit, it determines that the exploit fails and, reasoning about the vulnerability, the code, and the runtime information, generates a new payload.
+After multiple refinements, \name{} generates a new exploit that triggers the ReDoS vulnerability, as shown in \cref{fig:poc_exploit_ex1}.

-We run \name{} on SecBench.js, a benchmark of currently \numSecbenchTotalUnfiltered{} vulnerable npm packages with path traversal, prototype pollution, command injection, code injection, and ReDoS vulnerabilities.
-Since the SecBench.js benchmark only contains vulnerabilities up to 2022, we also evaluate \name{} against a new dataset, that we extract from GitHub Advisory Database\footnote{\url{https://github.com/advisories}} and Snyk Vulnerability Database\footnote{\url{https://security.snyk.io/}}, which includes more recent vulnerabilities.
-Our results show that \name{} successfully generates exploits for \numSecBenchWorking{} out of \numSecBenchTotal{} vulnerabilities in the SecBench.js dataset and \numCWEBenchWorking{} out of \numCWEBenchTotal{} in our new dataset.
-Our approach outperforms the state of the art by 45\% on SecBench.js, while incurring the cost of only \$\costPerExploitSecBench{} per vulnerability.
+We evaluate \name{} on SecBench.js, a benchmark of vulnerable npm packages with path traversal, prototype pollution, command injection, code injection, and ReDoS vulnerabilities.
+Our results show that \name{} successfully generates exploits for 395 out of \numSecBenchTotal{} vulnerabilities (71\%), outperforming the previous state of the art~\cite{Marques2025} by 38 absolute percentage points.
+When measuring the costs due to LLM usage, we find that \name{} incurs an average cost of only \$\costPerExploitSecBench{} per vulnerability, which is reasonably low for adoption in practice.
+To further validate the practical usefulness of \name{}, we use it to generate PoC exploits for 126 recent real-world vulnerabilities, where \name{} successfully generates PoC exploits for 76 of them (60.3\%).
+Five of the generated exploits have been added to the vulnerability reports on the GitHub Security Advisories database.